hyili/ChatGPTAssistant/README.md

 ## TBD ...
 - keyboard shortcut to record the user's voice
 - keyboard shortcut to restart the ChatGPT session
-- able to load previous session from history
+- be able to load previous session from history
 - ...

 ## Reference Sites